gndy/GSoC2014/proposal.md

 ### Goals for GSoC

-My interests are phylogenetics and Next-Generation Sequencing(NGS).Now I am working on the drug resistance of HBV based on Ultra-deep Pyrosequencing(UDPS) data.I have wrote many Java programs for my research,but never designed a whole package in a library.I think it is nice to have such kind of experience.
+My interests are phylogenetics and Next-Generation Sequencing(NGS).Now I am working on the drug resistance of HBV based on Ultra-deep Pyrosequencing(UDPS) data.I have wrote many Java programs for my research,but never designed a whole package in a library.I think it is cool to engage in GSoC and will be a nice experience.

 -------------------------------------------

 ### Summer Plan

-I dont't have plans in summer that conflict with GSoC.So I have enough time to work and focus on the project.
+I dont't have plans that conflict with GSoC in summer.So I have enough time to work on the project.

 -------------------------------

 ### Ideas for the Project
 JSBML uses the concept of abstract syntax trees to work with mathematical expressions.
-At the moment, all different kinds of formulas are implemented in one complex class,ASTNode.It has a nested enumeration with 64 different types and many methods to deal with these types.This is not very efficient and straightforward.For example,every time compiling a ASTNode to ASTNodeValue,it might go through a long period type matching(64 at worst).As known,conditional jumps are very time consuming from CPU's perspective.So it is necessary to redesign this complex class.In redesignment, ASTNode class could be kept as a facade to expose the same interface for compatibility.All the methods in ASTNode are implemented by a serials of well organized small classes which are also base on TreeNode structure.Redesignment is based on the Facade and Composite pattern.
+At the moment, all different kinds of formulas are implemented in one complex class,ASTNode.It has a nested enumeration which contains 64 different types and many methods to deal with these types.This is not very efficient and straightforward.For example,every time compiling a ASTNode to ASTNodeValue,it might go through a long period type matching(64 at worst).As known,conditional jumps are very time consuming from CPU's perspective.So it is necessary to redesign this complex class.In redesignment, ASTNode class could be kept as a facade to expose the same interface for compatibility.All the methods in ASTNode are implemented by a serials of well organized small classes which are also base on TreeNode structure.Redesignment is according to the Facade and Composite pattern.

 ### Timeline